ferdinand-swoboda/rb-image-processor/README.md

 ## Development
 As this is a Gradle project, it can be easily imported as such in the IDE of your choice, preferably IntelliJ IDEA.
-The Gradle configuration supports multiple tasks and wraps a self-contained Gradle installation meaning a system installation of Gradle is not be required.
-This means, you can run any Gradle task in your project using the gradlew shell script or bat file located in your project’s root directory.
+The Gradle configuration supports multiple tasks and wraps a self-contained Gradle installation meaning a system installation of Gradle is not required.
+This means, you can run any Gradle task in your project using the gradlew shell script or bat file located in the root directory.
 However a Gradle plugin for your IDE will be needed to execute the Gradle tasks from within the IDE.

-From within the project's root directory, you can execute the following on the command console to run the application on Windows:
+From within the project's root directory, you can execute any Gradle task by running

-`gradlew run -PappArgs="['http://take-home-test.herokuapp.com/api/', 'C:\\Users\\<username>\\Desktop\\outputDir']"`

-To run the tests:

-To build the project:

-To install it in a location of your choice:

-To clean the build folder:

-For Unix systems the command is similar; just use gradle.sh and change the second argument accordingly.
+ - `./gradlew <task>` (on Unix-like platforms such as Linux and Mac OS X)
+ - `gradlew <task>` (on Windows using the gradlew.bat batch file)

+where <task> is replaced with test/build/installDist/clean etc.
+Arguments have to be changed accordingly, if necessary.

 ## Architecture
 TODO Things like why you made certain decisions, how you architected your code